PhoenixTales/phoenix-docs/vision/reconstruction.md

 ### 8. Case: Content is unbelievable or illogical

 In some cases there are rough logical discrepancies in dialogues (e.g. "13.
 Mage").
-A different example: A former stable, that is now used as a blacksmith's shop in the castle, has a chimney, but the smith stands directly in the opposing corner of the room at a forge.
+A different example: A former stable, that is now used as a blacksmith's shop in the castle, has a chimney, but the smith stands directly in the opposite corner of the room at a forge.
 And on concept art the forge is shown in a believable way directly integrated into the chimney.
 Then of course we model this forge accordingly and change the position of the smith.

 ### 9. Case: Content is "lacking" and added by ourselves